BekeAtGithub/ECHOFALL/notion-export/Echofall/Chapter 43 - Option 1 1ecfda674d698036a0b0edfb304478c8.md

 "When you shoot... put your glock barrel through it, it won't silence the shot, but, it'll at least make it a bit quieter.

 “Once he’s down, maybe thirty minutes before anyone even thinks to check in.
-We find the evidence locker.
-Grab the guitar artifact.
-Then we get out.
-Fast, and we can burn it in a field.”
+So we move fast.”

 Steven took a long breath.
 Then double checked under his jacket ensuring the Glock and magazines were secured, slipped the oil filter in his other pocket, and nodded.

 “Alright.
-Let’s rob ourselves a police station.”
+Let’s burn down a police station.”

 ### II.
 The Assault